prabhakarshukla/EduFlow-AI/README.md

 ---

-##  Contributing
+## 🤝 Contributing

-Contributions are welcome.
+**Contributions are always welcome!**

-If you would like to improve EduFlow AI:
+If you would like to improve EduFlow AI, follow these steps:

 1. Fork the repository

 2. Create a new feature branch

 3. Make your changes

 4. Submit a pull request

 Please keep changes clean, focused, and easy to review.